dendrograms/astrodendro/docs/advanced.rst

 Specifying a custom structure merging strategy
 ----------------------------------------------

-By default, the decision about whether a leaf remains independent when merged is made based on the ``min_delta`` and ``min_npix`` parameters, but in some cases, you may want to use more specialized criteria.
+By default, the decision about whether a leaf remains independent (i.e., whether it remains a leaf or its pixels get incorporated into another branch) when merged is made based on the ``min_delta`` and ``min_npix`` parameters, but in some cases, you may want to use more specialized criteria.
 For example, you may want only leaves overlapping with a certain position, or you may want leaves with a certain spatial or velocity extent, or a minimum peak value, to be considered independent structures.

 In order to accomodate this, the :meth:`~astrodendro.dendrogram.Dendrogram.compute` method can optionally take